WAECHTER ARCHITECTURE

 ︎ Contact

-The Mississippi Building is a mixed-use, mass timber building located on a prominent commercial avenue in Portland, Oregon.
-Located on an infill site among buildings of varied character and construction, the building is a prototype that balances individuality and community, flexibility, and permanence.
-Mississippi was designed and developed by Waechter Architecture as a proving ground for sustainable building systems and construction technologies.
-Just as important, and equally, as a forum for new creative conversations.
+The Mississippi Workshop is a mixed-use, mass timber building located on a prominent commercial avenue in Portland, Oregon among structures of varied type, character, and construction.
+Mississippi was designed, developed, and built by Waechter Architecture as a proving ground for sustainable building systems and ‘all-wood’ construction technologies, and equally, as a forum for new creative conversations.

 Mississippi is the first commercial project in Oregon to use mass timber construction for all components of the building’s structure.
-Other than a ‘rain jacket’ of weathering steel on the exterior and radiant concrete flooring, all surfaces within the building expose wood without the need for additional finishes or fireproofing.
-This approach achieves an elemental simplicity that is rare in traditional frame and even typical hybrid CLT projects that require secondary assemblies like gypsum interiors.
-Instead, this building creates spaces with uncommon warmth and durability.
+Other than a ‘rain jacket’ of weathering steel on the exterior and radiant concrete flooring, all surfaces within the building are exposed wood without the need for additional finishes or fireproofing.
+This approach creates a simplicity and wholeness that is absent in standard CLT or traditional frame construction and creates spaces with uncommon warmth, beauty, and durability.

 With the principles of economy, constructability, and agility serving as key drivers, the organization of Mississippi creates distinct zones for programs and services.
 The building is comprised of six equal rooms, stacked in three tiers on each side of a shared courtyard.
 These clear span volumes are proportioned to accommodate a range of uses and may be outfitted for autonomous use, or as an ensemble with other units.
 Operable windows throughout the building allow for efficient cross ventilation and generous daylight.
 A compact service and circulation bar connects these two wings along the northern edge, housing bathrooms, stairs, and elevators; acting as a spring point for future kitchen and plumbing tie-ins for the main spaces.